locnnil/workshop/docs/reference/workshop-definition.rst

 (without the :samp:`.yaml` extension).

-Workshop names start with a lowercase letter and may include only lowercase letters, digits, hyphens or underscores.
+Workshop names start with a lowercase letter and may include only lowercase letters, digits or hyphens.

 Description